 The Midnight Silence

-Poland lost its telex lines and telex service
+Poland lost its telex lines and telephone service

 Sent by an unidentified journalist